alzaar/note_cli/Readme.md

 # CLI Note Taking App

-This is a simple CLI note taking app built using Node JS
+This is a CLI note taking app built using Node JS.